mahdiwf/MC_Simulation_for_Stock/README.md

 Assumptions: <br>
 * In this MCS simulation, the volatility is assumed constant.
 Random prices are generated using the previous 252-day standard deviation.
 In real stock prices, volatility changes over time.
-* In the real stock market, stock prices often show jumps caused by unpredictable events or news, but in this simulation, the path is continuous (no discontinuity).
+* In the real stock market, stock prices often show jumps caused by unpredictable events or news, but in this simulation, the path is continuous (no jump/discontinuity).

 I will start by showing Apple stock price for the last 252 trading days.<br>
 ![image](https://github.com/mahdiwf/MC_Simulation_for_Stock/assets/163992115/28b3c2e1-c9ca-4ec5-8d1e-7598ada75965)